JaredMcB/DDRM/ResearchJournal.md

 `Tools\Wiener Filtering\Scalar Wiener Filter`.

 The first one I looked at was `Scalar Wiener filter Test AR2N Sig add WN.ipynb`.
-For this run I had: `r1, r2  = .99,-.5` Observe the zero very near the unit cirle. the parameter I played with was `par`
+For this run I had: `r1, r2  = .99,-.5` Observe the zero very near the unit circle. the parameter I played with was `par`

 Here's a little table